lesterpereira/INFM600/README.md

 The data in the INFM600 repository is distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (see http://creativecommons.org/licenses/by-nc-sa/4.0/).

 	The data is made available for non-commercial use.
-Those interested in using the data in a commercial context should contact the owner(Gavish Gulati).
+Those interested in using the data in a commercial context should contact the owner(Lester Pereira).

 ----------------
 Acknowledgements